Convergence: Credential Innovation in Higher EducationGeneral Sessions |

 September 30, 1:15 PM CT

 Chelsea is a highly adaptive strategist who thrives in challenge-driven, solution-centered environments.
-Currently at Walmart directing the vision and enablement of their education benefits program, Live Better U.
+Formerly at Walmart directing the vision and enablement of their education benefits program, Live Better U, Chelsea is now the Associate Director, Upskill America (Aspen Institute).

 With over a decade of nonprofit and political experience in North Carolina and Arkansas, she has a proven record as a collaborative leader and facilitator in the non-profit, political, employer education, corporate social responsibility, and community development arenas.